RTI TAL-D banner

 sidebar Home People Applications Publications Support Videoclips Links Sitemap

-• Law officers handling crisis situations involving mental illness, trauma, or violence; and
+• Law enforcement officers handling crisis situations involving mental illness; and

-This effort is addressing multiple research issues relevant for RVHT to reach the sophistication required for robust interaction skills training.
-Important questions being answered include:
+These efforts have addressed multiple research issues relevant for RVHT to reach the sophistication required for robust interaction skills training.
+Important questions that have been answered include:

 • How is behavior modeled under normal conditions (i.e., a calm adult) and derivative conditions (e.g., anger, schizophrenia, pain, childhood)?